 Why is mobile app experience important?

-The short answer—that people want to use it and enjoy doing so.
+The short answer—that people want to enjoy using the app.
 Now for the long one ⤵️

 Impacts user engagement